Frequently Asked Questions

 -

 Membership is the best way to enjoy the full Ham Polo Club season.
-Benefits vary depending on the type of membership, from social access and clubhouse use to playing opportunities and member events.
+Benefits vary depending on the type of membership, but can include complimentary Sunday Clubhouse access, free Friday Night Polo entry, guest passes, reciprocal local discounts, member events and more.
 Please visit the Membership page to compare the options.

 -